basysKom/basyskom_toolbox/tool.enable_security_hardening_flags.md

 ## Applicability

+All software which deals with untrusty third party inputs.

 ## Caveats

 * Try to enable these flags early on as there might be side effects which are easier to track down outside of a release window...